Bal Urja Rakshak Dal

-Urja Doots and NGC schools(Link to greenschools.org): Schools that have enrolled in the National Green Corps (NGC) programme have also join the programme to implement the Rakshak Action- 8 Plan.
+Urja Doots and NGC schools(Link to greenschools.org): Schools that have enrolled in the National Green Corps (NGC) programme have also joined the programme to implement the Rakshak Action- 8 Plan.

 The programme activities will help school audit their use of resources and map their consumption and wastages.
-All then activities a will revolve around the energy component as GEDA’s mandate is to promote and popularize renewable energy and energy efficient technologies The exercises and activities involves collection of information, conducting surveys thorough a set of activities under the following heads:
+All then activities a will revolve around the energy component as GEDA’s mandate is to promote and popularise renewable energy and energy-efficient technologies The exercises and activities involves a collection of information, conducting surveys thorough a set of activities under the following heads:

-Water, which builds an understanding of water use, on the sources of water, on the ways of water conservation – rain water harvesting and water recycling, the importance of using energy-efficient motors used for pumping, the existing sanitation facilities, with reference to ultimate aim of building energy and water literate and prudent society.
+Water, which builds an understanding of water use, on the sources of water, on the ways of water conservation – rainwater harvesting and water recycling, the importance of using energy-efficient motors used for pumping, the existing sanitation facilities, concerning the ultimate aim of building energy and water literate and prudent society.

-Transportation, which help schools understand their transport facilities, mode of transport children use to reach schools, policies, fuel consumption and its affect air quality and to find ways of reducing their emissions so that citizen’s right to clean air is protected.
+Transportation, which helps schools to understand their transport facilities and children use a different mode of transport to reach school.
+Students find policies, fuel consumption and its effect on air quality.
+Also, find ways of reducing emissions, so that citizen’s right to clean air is protected.

 Energy will audit the sources of energy, consumption pattern and explore ways in which this resource can be saved to minimise pollution and costs.

-The theme of the Street Play should revolve around the holistic approach of save energy save earth.
+The theme of the Street Play should revolve around the holistic approach to save energy save the earth.
 The effort of the BURD Programme in its initial years focused energy audit in homes and schools.
-And progressively in the last financial year we stepped a little further.
-The Technical inputs will revolve round the 5 Survey activities that are to be executed by Urja Rakshaks and Urja Agevans at School levels in their respective districts., which could effectively provide the Technical Lessons on How to Green Your School – Harit-Urjit Shahal Banava Shun Karso to the BURD team – Urja Rakshaks and Urja Agevans in cluster of 5-6 Schools.
-With a view to interact with Schools directly with the Schools an Energy Intervention Module is under way.
-The Session to be delivered in a cluster of 5-6 Schools, will deliver Street Plays across the state in a cluster of 5-6 Schools in all the districts of the state.
-The resultant outcome of the database will be lead to developing a blue print for Building a New School and renovating Old Schools in terms of installing active, passive and along with the Learning-cum-Teaching Modules and soft edutainment activities for saving energy and ultimately the environment.
+And progressively in the last financial year, we stepped a little further.
+The Technical inputs will revolve around the 5 Survey activities that are to be executed by Urja Rakshaks and Urja Agevans at School levels in their respective districts.
+It could effectively provide the Technical Lessons on How to Green Your School – Harit-Urjit Shahal Banava Shun Karso to the BURD team – Urja Rakshaks and Urja Agevans in a cluster of 5-6 Schools.
+Intending to interact with Schools directly with the Schools, an Energy Intervention Module is underway.
+The Session to be delivered in a group of 5-6 Schools.
+They will conduct Street Plays across the state in a group of 5-6 schools in all the districts of the state.
+The resultant outcome of the database will be lead to developing a blueprint for Building a New School and renovating Old Schools in terms of installing active, passive and along with the Learning-cum-Teaching Modules and soft edutainment activities for saving energy and ultimately the environment.
 The Demo Model could lead to designing a scheme for all Schools interested in Greening their Schools for replication.
 Through two years run of the Green Schools Programme GEDA could generate a databank to Schools interested in going Energy-Green.

 Harti-Urjit – Green School is a term given to schools that are designed to be environmentally-sensitive, energy-efficient and healthy for their occupants.
-Like every year, this year, we selected 19 NGOs working in science popularization (Community Science Centres), environment education and water conservation awareness generation programmes in the state in almost all the districts of the state.
-These agencies are provided with the basic implementation guidelines at the Orientation Progarmme and Biannual Meetings.
-They enroll Schools that are interested in joining the programme.
+Like every year, this year, we selected 19 NGOs working in science popularisation (Community Science Centres), environment education and water conservation awareness programmes in the state in almost all the districts of the state.
+These agencies are provided with the underlying implementation guidelines at the Orientation Programme and Biannual Meetings.
+They enrol Schools that are interested in joining the programme.
 A special Enrolment Form has been designed for this purpose.
 Soft copy of the same is attached for your reference).
-This year the agencies were responsible to register Online through the BURD website at www.burd.org.in.
-A special Pre registration Form was designed and uploaded on the BURD Website.
-Based on the Pre registration data, the NGOs were provided the target of Schools.
-Based on the Pre registration data, the NGOs were provided the target of Schools.
+This year the agencies were responsible for registering Online through the BURD website at www.burd.org.in.
+A special Pre-registration Form was designed and uploaded on the BURD Website.
+Based on the Pre-registration data, the NGOs were provided with the target of Schools.
+Based on the Pre-registration data, the NGOs were provided with the target of Schools.
 A database of Schools enrolled in the programme has been generated through dynamic web pages.
-(The dashboard of one of the district and a data sheet is provided for your reference please).
-Based on the Pre registration data, the NGOs were provided the target of Schools.
+(The dashboard of one of the districts and a data-sheet is provided for your reference please).
+Based on the Pre-registration data, the NGOs were provided with the target of Schools.
 Approx 30 Reports have been generated through the dynamic web pages.
 Guidelines for activities have been uploaded as PPTs.
 The other pages for knowledge sharing are under progress.
 A Teachers Orientation Programme for 3600 Teachers has been conducted via INSAT 4CR satellite through the BISAG (Bhaskaracharya Institute for Space Applications and Geo-Informatics) Node – The GUJSAT Connectivity Network in the state.
-An Interactive Session Urja Gosthi / Prasrarakparik Goshti in clusters of 5-6 Schools in all the Schools enrolled under the programme was organized wherein Street Play Performances on the topics of energy conservation and global warming and the basic BURD Guidelines were provided at the 375 odd sessions constructed in BURD School across the state.
+An Interactive Session Urja Gosthi / Prasrarakparik Goshti in clusters of 5-6 Schools in all the Schools enrolled under the programme was organised wherein Street Play Performances on the topics of energy conservation and global warming.
+The basic BURD Guidelines were provided at the 375 odd sessions constructed in BURD School across the state.
 A report from the district of Bhavnagar is attached for your kind reference).
-In December the BURD Schools will participate in 144 Energy Conservation Rallies ( 1 in district head quarters + 5 at prominent Taluka Places.)
-Approx 40,000 Children will participate in the Rallies to spread awareness on energy conservation through placards, Press Meets and through different and innovative mode of displays.
-(Attach are pictures of rallies organized during 2009-10 where, 30,000 Urja Rakshaks took to streets to spread awareness on Green Schools.
+In December the BURD Schools will participate in 144 Energy Conservation Rallies ( 1 in district headquarters + 5 at prominent Taluka Places.)
+Approx 40,000 Children will participate in the Rallies to spread awareness on energy conservation through placards, Press Meets and the different and innovative mode of displays.
+(Attach are pictures of rallies organised during 2009-10 where 30,000 Urja Rakshaks took to streets to spread awareness on Green Schools.
 All the students will participate in the School Activities.
-They will survey their own school and survey the consumption of water, energy in terms of electricity consumption and energy in buildings, transport, and land and bio diversity.
-Data sheets of all the thematic activities have been uploaded, which BURDies will download and after filling appropriate data, will then upload them.
+They will survey their school and survey the consumption of water, energy in terms of electricity consumption and energy in buildings, transport, and land and biodiversity.
+Datasheets of all the thematic activities have been uploaded, which BURDies will download and after filling appropriate data, will then upload them.
 However, this year being the first year in changing the programme implementation design, we also worked parallel on the conventional methodology.
-As the dynamic web pages were generated through the Online Registration most of the conventional methods of monitoring and verification was finally abandoned
+As the dynamic web pages were generated through the Online Registration, most of the conventional methods of monitoring and verification were finally abandoned.

-Both developing and developed countries are facing serious environmental problems.
-While some of the problems might be alike due to their global nature (e.g. global warming, depletion of the ozone layer), others are specifically local ones.
+Both developing and developed countries are facing severe environmental problems.
+While some of the issues might be alike due to their global nature (e.g. global warming, depletion of the ozone layer), others are specifically local ones.
 How do people out of different cultures perceive these problems?
 How do they react to them?
-The aim of this study is to figure out what factors are most important in explaining different levels of awareness concerning environmental problems and to compare the level of awareness as well as the actual behavior towards environment of people living in developing and developed countries.
+This study aims to figure out what factors are most important to explain different levels of environmental awareness issues and to compare the level of awareness as well as the actual behaviour towards an environment of people living in developing and developed countries.

 As the countries of study India and the Federal Republic of Germany have been chosen.
-India is thought to represent a developing country while Germany gives an example of an economically developed country.
-An additional aspect when choosing the countries of study was to use the competence of the author who lives in Germany, but has the great possibility to do some fieldwork studies in India and to work together with Indian colleagues.
+India represents a developing country, while Germany gives an example of an economically developed country.
+An additional aspect when selecting the countries of the study was to use the competence of the author who lives in Germany but has the high possibility to do some fieldwork studies in India and to work together with Indian colleagues.